Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots

 \end{proof}

 The product of several Dirac delta functions might not be a tempered distribution in general.
-However the kinematical kernels in this paper will always be, thanks to the assumption that $H_2(M_X\setminus X^0,\Z)=0$ (satisfied by the twist knot complements).
+However the kinematical kernels in this paper will always be, thanks to the assumption that $H_2(M_X\setminus X^0,\Z)=0$ (satisfied by {any} knot complement).
 See \cite{AK} for more details, via the theory of wave fronts.
-The key property to notice is the linear independance of the terms $x_0(T_j)- x_1(T_j)+ x_2(T_j), \ x_2(T_j)- x_3(T_j)+ t_j$.
+The key property to notice is the linear independence of the terms $x_0(T_j)- x_1(T_j)+ x_2(T_j), \ x_2(T_j)- x_3(T_j)+ t_j$.